knilling/vagrant/splunk/README.md

 This is a super quick and barebones way to get up an running with Splunk.

+This is handy for an impromptu demo or maybe for a home lab.

 **Note:** The resulting Splunk installation will come up with terrible default credentials.
-Change them.
+You should change them.
 You have been warned.

 # What Prerequisites Do I Need?